 - Homeless who live on the streets with their pets that are individuals, families, disabled, mentally ill, veterans, seniors and teens;

-- Churches and other organizations that have special programs for the homeless and low income people and find out they live with their pet(s), but they do not have any pet supplies.
+- Nine organizations that have special programs for the homeless and low-income people and find out they live with their pet(s), but they do not have any pet supplies.
 As a result, they come to OBOL to get donated dog & cat food, treats, blankets, pet beds, leashes, collars, harnesses and more for their companion(s);

 - Meals on Wheels for the seniors who live with their pets.